Rainyan/jump-to-audible-tabs/README.md

 * [Currently unsupported](https://github.com/Rainyan/jump-to-audible-tabs/issues/1), but if you are a developer you may be able to load it manually by following [the dev docs](https://developer.chrome.com/docs/extensions/), and substituting Chromium specific calls with Polyfill.

 ## Usage
-### Hotkey
+### Hotkeys
-The addon exposes a hotkey, `Alt+J` by default, for jumping to latest tab.
-Configure your addon hotkeys from within your browser's settings to modify this.
+This addon exposes hotkeys for cycling the recently audible tabs:
+* `Alt+J` - cycle audible tabs, from the most recently audible to the least recently audible tab.
+* `Shift+Alt+J` - cycle audible tabs, from the least recently audible to the most recently audible tab.

+These hotkeys are modifiable from the browser's addon options.

 ### Toolbar icon
 For Firefox, the main toolbar button is available from the *Extensions* button:

 ![jat_example](https://github.com/Rainyan/jump-to-audible-tabs/assets/6595066/306a4860-dbde-4561-83f7-97e9192da620)

-From this list, you can pin it to your browser toolbar if you'd like.
-Pressing the button will focus on the latest audible tab.
+Pressing the button will cycle backwards through the recently audible tabs.
+You may also pin this button to your browser toolbar for quick access, if you'd like.

 ### Context menu
 For more control, the addon also offers a context menu with some additional options.